Tramadol Withdrawal Timeline, Symptoms and Tips

 Drug dependence can occur even when a person takes a drug exactly as prescribed, although it often sets in more rapidly when the drug is abused.
 The DEA reports that 3.2 million Americans had used tramadol for nonmedical purposes at some time in their lives, as indicated by the 2012 National Survey on Drug Use and Health (NSDUH).
-The potential for becoming dependent on tramadol may be higher for individuals abusing it, or with a history of substance abuse or addiction, although studies have shown that tramadol can induce drug dependence when taken for long periods of time with a legitimate prescription, the World Health Organization (WHO) publishes.
+The potential for becoming dependent on tramadol may be higher for individuals abusing it, or those with a history of substance abuse or addiction; the World Health Organization (WHO) has indicated that tramadol can lead to dependence when taken for long periods of time with a legitimate prescription.

 Traditional opioids like oxycodone and hydrocodone increase sensations of pleasure and can produce a “high” when taken in larger doses than prescribed.
 Tramadol works a little differently by not only activating opioid receptors in the brain but also by blocking neurotransmitters like serotonin and norepinephrine from being reabsorbed back into the system.
 Thus, tramadol withdrawal may actually take two different forms: traditional opioid withdrawal syndrome or atypical opioid withdrawal syndrome.